-The Sanders Prize in Metaethics is administered by Russ Shafer-Landau, Professor of Philosophy at UNC (Chapel Hill), Director of the Parr Center for Ethics, and editor of Oxford Studies in Metaethics.
+The Sanders Prize in Metaethics is administered by Russ Shafer-Landau, Professor of Philosophy at the University of Wisconsin, Madison, and editor of Oxford Studies in Metaethics.

 Current Competition Details

 The Marc Sanders Prize in Metaethics is an annual essay competition open to scholars who are within fifteen (15) years of receiving a Ph.D. or students who are currently enrolled in a graduate program.
 Independent scholars may also be eligible and should direct inquiries to the Editor of Oxford Studies in Metaethics Russ Shafer-Landau at RussShaferLandau@nullgmail.com.

 The award for the prize-winning essay is $10,000, and winning essays will be published in Oxford Studies in Metaethics.
 The recipient of the award will be expected to present his or her paper at the 13th Annual Wisconsin Metaethics Workshop (MadMeta), September 28-30, 2018, at UW-Madison.
 More information about the Workshop can be found at https://sites.google.com/site/wiscmew/home.